tstatler/doctools/guides/node/cli/loglist/README.md

 List application's log within a specific period.
 By default, a maximum of 100 log messages will be returned at a time.

-Note that output from `acs loglist` may not appear initially for a few seconds.
+Note that `acs loglist` may not get the latest logs from server immediately.
+You may need to wait a few seconds.

 ## Usage